-- 2.1 (For new students) Admission to the university. - 2.2 (For continuing students) Continuation as a regularly matriculating student. - 2.3 An official Program of Study (POS) should be filed with Graduate Affairs by the end of the second semester. - 2.4 Maintenance of good academic standing and a minimum of 3.0 GPA in all program-related course work. - 2.5.
-Timely completion of all departmental exams and research assignments. - 2.6.
-Assignment of no more than 20 hours (50%) of work hours per week.
+- 2.1 (For new students) Admission to the university. - 2.2 (For continuing students) Continuation as a regularly matriculating student. - 2.3 Enrolled in a minimum of one course in the term of appointment. - 2.4 Maintenance of good academic standing and a minimum of 3.0 GPA in all program-related course work and making good progress towards the degree as verified by the graduate advisor. - 2.5.
+Assignment of no more than 20 hours (50%) of work hours per week. - 2.6 In the interest of fostering and maintaining excellence in the instructional program of the Department, the usual initial appointment shall be for 1 or 2 sections of lower division Spanish depending on class availability and budget constraints.

-- 2.7 In the interest of fostering and maintaining excellence in the instructional program of the Department, the usual initial appointment shall be for 1 or 2 sections of lower division Spanish depending on class availability and budget constraints. - 2.8 Scheduling, course to be taught, and unit load will be determined by the Chair in consultation with the Director of Language Program.
+2.7 Scheduling, course to be taught, and unit load will be determined by the Chair in consultation with the Director of Language Program.